UPDATE (10.19.2022): Post revised to reflect

 Broadway Station (Brooklyn) and Marcy Avenue Station

-The Broadway El (J/M/Z) and Crosstown (G) lines intersect each other, but offer no transfers between them.
-There are two options for rectifying this problem.
+The Broadway El (J/M) and Crosstown (G) lines intersect each other, but offer no transfers between them.
+In previous versions of this post, I considered two options – consolidating the Hewes Street and Lorimer Street stations, or building an in-system transfer at Hewes Street:

-[Fig. 13] Option 2: Hewes Street – Broadway in-system transfer.
+[Fig. 12] Overview of the Hewes Street – Broadway in-system transfer.
 The white arrows show approximate locations of some closed entrances to the Broadway (G) station.

-Another optional enhancement for J/M/Z service in Brooklyn is reconstructing Marcy Avenue station with island platforms, as follows:
+An optional enhancement for J and M service in Brooklyn is reconstructing Marcy Avenue station with island platforms, as follows:

-This conversion would improve J/Z express service and significantly improve passenger circulation through the station.
+This conversion would improve peak-directional J express service and significantly improve passenger circulation through the station.
+The Havemeyer Street entrance would bring riders closer to the Washington Plaza bus hub at the foot of the Williamsburg Bridge.

 Now, I’d be remiss if I didn’t mention the closed entrances systemwide.
 An obvious improvement is one echoed by other advocates: